capraconsulting/keycloak-docker/README.md

 1. Try upping the version number in the Dockerfile to the new version and start the application by running `docker-compose up --scale local=2`.
    This will create two keycloak nodes connecting to the same database.
-2. If the application starts without errors, everything is likely fine and the new version can be pushed and deployed to a test environment and tested further there. _If it is a new major version, you might want to test with a clone of the real database if you're afraid or it is inconvenient to break the test environment.
-The simplest way is to create a new RDS instance from a snapshot of the database in the test environment and connect to that locally._
+2. If the application starts without errors, everything is likely fine.
+To be certain you probably want to test with a clone of an existing Keycloak database before deploying the new image.
+Especially if it is a new major version of Keycloak.
 3. If the application starts with errors, try running the migration scripts provided by Keycloak first.
 It will update the `standalone-ha.xml` file.
 Run the script in `Docker/run-migration-script.sh`.
 If the script runs